Woman empowerment enterprise with "unwanted grass" | Sakombu

 What are some anticipated features of Interseed?
 Dewi wants to know more of the business model of a social enterprise with the help of mentors to guide her.

-We are excited to soon launch the Interseed community impact platform to help impact-making founders grow their impact.
+We are excited to soon launch the Interseed Southeast Asia sustainability community impact platform to help impact-making founders grow their impact and helping to create a sustainable society for tomorrow.